Glossary

 Exposure

-Refers to all possible exposure to substances that are hazardous to human health and the environment that may occur to humans and the environment.
+Exposure refers to all possible exposure of humans and the environment to substances that are hazardous to health and the environment.

-Manufacturing, processing, handling, packaging, storage, transportation, use, disposal, destruction, conversion and similar procedures.
+Manufacture, processing, treatment, packaging, storage, transport, use, disposal, destruction, conversion, and similar procedures.

 Hazard statement